 Dong Ha to Hoi An 200km, 5h

-- Hoi An is a nice riverside town, we stayed a couple of days
+- Hoi An is a beautiful riverside town, we stayed here for a couple of days.

 - visit the Me Son ruins for a day

 - Applied for visa extension here, large enough town with many agencies that can handle visa requests

 - Que Nohn chill beach town, stayed 2 days